AlpinYukseloglu/AlpinYukseloglu/_posts/2023-12-15-portfolio-margining.md

 While this approach does not change the asymptotic behavior of the system (i.e. it still behaves according to power equations), it can still have an outsized impact on dampening the risk the protocol takes on.

-This becomes much clearer when one reframes the discount factor as simply allowing for a lower leverage factor on unrealized profits: in our example above, if the previous allowed leverage was $3$x, then the allowed leverage on unrealized profits would be $0.75 \cdot 3 = 2.25$x.
+This becomes much clearer when one reframes the discount factor as simply allowing for a lower leverage factor on unrealized profits: in our example above, if the previous allowed leverage was 3x, then the allowed leverage on unrealized profits would be 0.75 * 3 = 2.25x.

 Since we've established that the payoff curve follows an exponential relationship with the leverage factor, even a small discount factor can reduce tail risk drastically.
 After all, the exponential relationship works both ways!